 The BOC serves more than 10,000 people.
 Along with our partners and host organizations. we generally have sign in sheets to help document our attendance at events.
 As an example we worked with the Maryland Humanities Council’s Scholars Program and we presented sixteen “Living History Performances” portraying Charles Ball.
 Mr. Ball was born a slave in Calvert County and fought alongside Commodore Joshua Perry during the War of 1812.
 All of the venues we performed at were required to submit attendance records and audience evaluation sheets.
 Some of the locations included the College of Southern Maryland, the Reginald F. Lewis Museum, the Fells Point Alliance, Union United Methodist Church in St. Michaels, the Pascal Senior Center in Glen Burnie, the Calvert Library in Prince Frederick.

 When we visit schools, colleges and universities for lectures and presentations, we receive students counts from the program coordinators and the same is true with our other programs and projects at senior centers, environmental camps and workshops and historical and cultural venues.

 Our highly sought out programs are delivered throughout the Chesapeake Bay watershed.
-For instance, we are partnering with the Maryland Office of Tourism providing heritage tourism training at three different venues around the state: The Masonsville Cove Environmental Center located in Baltimore’s Outer Harbor, The Chesapeake Environmental Center on the Eastern Shore in Grasonville, the Calvert Marine Museum in the Solomon’s Island in southern, Md.
+For instance, we are partnering with the Maryland Office of Tourism providing heritage tourism training at three different venues around the state: The Masonsville Cove Environmental Center located in Baltimore’s Outer Harbor, The Chesapeake Environmental Center on the Eastern Shore in Grasonville, the Calvert Marine Museum in the Solomon’s Island in southern Maryland.
 The Tourism Office share their attendance data with us for our records.